 The Amateur Riders Motorcycle Association was formed in 1968 as an organization dedicated to promoting motorcycling activities.
 It was incorporated in 1969 in the state of Minnesota as a non-profit.
-Over the years we’ve grown to include ATV events and sanctioning competitions as AMA (American Motorcyclist Association) district 23, having become a chartered AMA organization in 1974.
+Over the years we’ve grown to include ATV events and points paying competitions as AMA (American Motorcyclist Association) district 23, having become a chartered AMA organization in 1974.

 Motorcycling is a family sport, which you can see reflected at any ARMCA event, whether it’s a competition like a motocross race, or a non-competitive trail ride day.
 We work with motorcycle clubs and promoters throughout Minnesota (and beyond), as well as state and local government agencies, to encourage the support and growth of motorcycling in a safe, responsible manner – for the riders, their neighbors, and the environment.